Home Day tripsEscape to these gorgeous lavender farms near Ottawa

 Hundreds of lavender plants in bloom at La Maison Lavande in Saint-Eustache, Quebec.

-In 2023, I took a road trip to La Maison Lavande, a pretty lavender farm north of Montreal.
+La Maison Lavande is a pretty lavender farm north of Montreal.
 It’s a big operation, where you can wander among the lavender plants and take photos, entertain your kids with a play area and a chicken coop, snack on treats such as lavender lemonade and lavender scones, and shop for a huge range of farm-made products.
 They also host evening concerts in the fields and other events.
 La Maison Lavande is a two-hour drive east of Ottawa.

 Prince Edward County Lavender, Hillier, Ontario